AriFordsham/GHCWiki/annotations.md

 An annotations system was implemented as part of the Compiler Plugins Summer of Code project (Summer 08).
 It has been submitted to the HEAD, and will appear in GHC 6.12 and later.
 Documentation will be available at [http://www.haskell.org/ghc/docs/latest/html/users_guide/pragmas.html](http://www.haskell.org/ghc/docs/latest/html/users_guide/pragmas.html) when that is released.

-The situation as-implemented is not well represented by the text below.
 The annotation system committed in the end is very simple.
 Basically, you can write things like this:

 ```wiki
 {-# ANN x e #-}